-As of August 2, 2011, Mr. Erickson and his immediate family members, either directly or indirectly, own or control 5,206,473 shares as of the filing date or approximately 10.9% of our common stock.
+As of December 6, 2011, Mr. Erickson and his immediate family members, either directly or indirectly, own or control 5,256,473 shares as of the filing date or approximately 9.8% of our common stock and an additional 3,000,000 shares granted under the Stock Incentive Plan.
 These Controlling Shareholders have stated in a Schedule 13D that they may be deemed to constitute a "group" for the purposes of Rule 13d-3 under the Exchange Act.
 Mr. Ronald P. Erickson, our Chief Executive officer, controls each of our Controlling Shareholders.